 Laura Hill and her husband joined the Church of the Resurrection 32 years ago.
 “The warm welcome

 and friendships with other young families encouraged me to stay.”
 She enjoyed working on theme

-Gladys Randle Gladys will receive the Bishop’s Medal this year for her lifelong commitment to the Church of the Resurrection, Valois.
+Gladys Randle Gladys received the Bishop’s Medal this year for her lifelong commitment to the Church of the Resurrection, Valois.
 She has prepared countless dinners, belonged to many parish associations and helped administer their affairs.
 Last year Gladys celebrated 40 years of coordinating Christmas bazaars and fundraisers.

 George Sklivas is a lifelong Anglican who has served as a People’s Warden and on

 committees elsewhere in the Diocese.
 He joined the Parish of St Andrew and St Mark in 1987.

 George counts the Sunday collection, and has sung in the choir.
 He recently served on the parish search